AbdullahTaher93/CCMYproject/README.md

 # Gathering

-In this part we will create virtual machine by command line using the Azure CLI tool, The we will deploy our application on Azure in a virtual machine with Debian 9  as os, and we used Mongodb in our app
+In this part we will create a virtual machine by command line using Cloud shell of google cloud platform, we will deploy our application on Google Cloud platform in a virtual machine with Ubuntu Server 18.04, and we have added Mongodb to our app, and new class Which allows clients add new jobs.

-All the information about this milestone[This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/hito4.md)
+All information about this milestone in [This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/hito4.md)

 MV2: 52.143.152.163